ihuod/Steel-Plate-Defect-Prediction/README.md

   - `Dirtiness`
   - `Bumps`
   - `Other_Faults`
-- **`test.csv`**: The test dataset where predictions for the probabilities of the 7 binary targets are required.
+- **`test.csv`**: Test dataset for which probabilities for all 7 targets must be predicted.

----

 ## **Evaluation**

-Submissions are evaluated using the **area under the ROC curve (AUC)** for each defect category.
-The final score is calculated as the average of the individual AUC scores across the 7 defect categories.
+Submissions are evaluated using the **AUC ROC** for each defect category.
+The final score is the average AUC across all 7 classes.

----

 ## **Project Workflow**

-### **1. Import Packages**
-The project begins by importing all necessary libraries and dependencies for data processing, visualization, modeling, and evaluation.

----

-### **2. Data Exploration**
-Exploratory Data Analysis (EDA) is performed to understand the dataset, including:
-- Checking for missing values.
-- Analyzing the distribution of features and targets.
-- Identifying potential issues such as class imbalance or collinearity.

----

-### **3. Data Visualization**
-Visualization techniques are used to gain deeper insights into the dataset:
-- **Plot Numerical Columns**: Visualizing the distribution of numerical features.
-- **Plot Target Columns**: Analyzing the distributions of the 7 binary target columns.
-- **Plot Collinearity**: Exploring feature relationships and detecting multicollinearity.

----

-### **4. Preprocessing & ML Packages**
-Data preprocessing steps are applied to prepare the dataset for machine learning:
-- **SMOTE Transform**: Synthetic Minority Oversampling Technique (SMOTE) is used to handle class imbalance by generating synthetic samples for minority classes.
-- **Log Transform**: Logarithmic transformation is applied to reduce skewness in feature distributions.
-- **Standard Scale Transform**: StandardScaler is applied to normalize numerical features.
-- **Ordinal Encode**: Encoding categorical features for compatibility with machine learning algorithms.

----

-### **5. Pipeline**
-A machine learning pipeline is constructed to streamline preprocessing, model training, and evaluation steps.
-This ensures reproducibility and simplifies hyperparameter tuning.

----

-### **6. Feature Importance**
-Feature importance is analyzed to identify the most impactful features for predicting defects:
-- **Plot Feature Importance**: Visualizing the contribution of each feature to the model's predictions.

----

-### **7. Modeling**
-Multiple machine learning models are trained and evaluated to identify the best-performing algorithms.
-The models include:

-- **Tree-based Models**:
-  - `DecisionTreeClassifier`
-  - `RandomForestClassifier`
-  - `GradientBoostingClassifier`
-  - `ExtraTreesClassifier`
-  - `AdaBoostClassifier`
-  - `LGBMClassifier`
-- **Linear Model**:
-  - `LogisticRegression`
-- **Boosting Models**:
-  - `XGBClassifier`
-  - `CatBoostClassifier`

-Each model is evaluated using the ROC AUC metric for all 7 defect categories.

----

-### **8. Final Model**
-The **CatBoostClassifier** is selected as the final model based on its superior performance during evaluation.
-The final steps include:
-- **Hyperparameter Optimization**: Using **Optuna**, an automated hyperparameter optimization library, to find the best parameters for the `CatBoostClassifier`.
-- **ROC AUC Evaluation**: The final model is evaluated on the test dataset, calculating the ROC AUC score for each defect category.
-- **Confusion Matrix**: Confusion matrices are plotted to analyze the performance of the final model on each defect category.

----

-### **9. Model Evaluation**
-The final model's performance is evaluated using various metrics:
-- **ROC AUC Scores**: Individual and average ROC AUC scores for each defect category.
-- **Confusion Matrices**: Detailed analysis of true positives, false positives, true negatives, and false negatives.
-- **Feature Importance**: Analysis of the most influential features for each defect category.

----

-### **10. Submission**
-The final predictions are prepared for submission:
-- **Probability Thresholds**: Optimizing probability thresholds for each defect category.
-- **Submission File**: Creating a properly formatted submission file with predictions for all 7 defect categories.
-- **Final Score**: Calculating the final average ROC AUC score across all defect categories.

----
+### 1. Import Packages
+All necessary libraries for data processing, visualization, modeling, and evaluation are imported.

+### 2. Data Loading & Preparation
+- Load training, test, and additional datasets.
+- Combine datasets, remove multi-label rows, and create a unified target variable.
+- Clean and perform basic feature processing.

+### 3. Feature Engineering
+- Create new features (e.g., ratio of length to thickness, normalized thickness, X range multiplied by pixel area).
+- Remove irrelevant features.

+### 4. Modeling & Ensembling
+- Four models are used: **XGBoost**, **LightGBM**, **CatBoost**, and **HistGradientBoostingClassifier** (sklearn).
+- Hyperparameters for each model can be tuned using **Optuna**.
+- Out-of-fold (OOF) predictions are computed for each model.
+- Final prediction is a weighted blend of all models, with weights for each class optimized by maximizing ROC-AUC.

+### 5. Model Evaluation
+- ROC-AUC is calculated for each model and for the ensemble using OOF predictions.
+- Confusion matrices and optimal thresholds for each class are visualized.

+### 6. Submission Preparation
+- Final class probabilities are saved to a file for Kaggle submission.

 ## **Technologies Used**

-- **Python**: Primary programming language for the project.
+- **Python**: Main programming language
-- **Pandas & NumPy**: Data manipulation and analysis.
+- **Pandas & NumPy**: Data processing and analysis
-- **Matplotlib & Seaborn**: Data visualization.
+- **Matplotlib & Seaborn**: Visualization
-- **Scikit-learn**: Machine learning models, preprocessing, and evaluation metrics.
-- **CatBoost**: Final model for classification.
+- **Scikit-learn**: Models, metrics, preprocessing
+- **XGBoost, LightGBM, CatBoost**: Boosting models
-- **Optuna**: Hyperparameter optimization.
+- **Optuna**: Hyperparameter optimization
-- **Imbalanced-learn (SMOTE)**: Handling class imbalance in the dataset.

----

 ## **How to Run the Project**

-1. Open the attached Python notebook (.ipynb) in Kaggle.
+1. Open the `.ipynb` notebook in Kaggle or Jupyter.

-2. Run all code blocks.
+2. Run all cells in order.

----

 ## **Submission Format**

-The submission file must contain predictions for each `id` in the test set, with probabilities for all 7 defect categories:
+The submission file must contain probability predictions for each `id` in the test set for all 7 classes:
 - `Pastry`
 - `Z_Scratch`
 - `K_Scatch`